 Developing SMART goals for each campaign before you implement the strategy is a great way to make sure you’re on the right track for success.
 Without clearly defined goals in place, you won’t be able to measure your ROI properly.
 And if you can’t measure ROI then you can’t find ways to improve it.

-2. Use KPIs that are in direct alignment with your goals.
+2. Use KPIs that are in direct alignment with your goals

 KPIs, or key performance indicators, are the quantifiable metrics or ways that you track and measure your progress.
 The most important part of setting a KPI is defining what to evaluate.

 Once you have clearly defined goals, you need to ensure that you’re choosing KPIs that align with it.
-KPIs for SEO will be different than KPIs for content marketing or social ads.
+KPIs for SEO will be different from KPIs for content marketing or social ads.
 If you don’t have KPIs in place, you have no way of knowing the impact of your effort and strategy on your goals as well as how close you are to reaching these goals.

 When developing your digital marketing KPIs, be sure to keep the following in mind.